-Rick Perkins – Executive Director
+Rick Perkins – Camp Director

 Rick started at camp in 2017 after a full career with the National Park Service working at multiple National Park Service sites including Hopewell Culture NHP, Isle Royale National Park and Glacier Bay National Park in Alaska.
 Rick has been a resident of Hocking County for the past 17 years attended Hocking College and Ohio University where he obtained degrees in Outdoor Education and Field Biology.
 Rick and is wife Christina raise goats, chickens, pigs and “rescue” horses.
 In addition to his National Park Service career Rick spent over four years directing a residential Marine Biology field station on Andros Island Bahamas, and worked at Glen Helen Outdoor Education Center as a resident Naturalist.

 Rick serves on numerous non-profit boards, including International Field Studies, Arc of Appalachia and the Athens Conservancy.
 Rick is married and has two girls that love coming to camp.
 In addition to hiking, birding, and getting lost in the woods, you might see him cycling the hills around Hocking County.

 Matt Smith – Youth Camp Director